-However, Frankfurt went on a length winless run towards the end of the year, forcing head coach Adi Hütter into a tactical rethink.
+However, Frankfurt went on a length winless run towards the end of 2019, forcing head coach Adi Hütter into a tactical rethink.
 They switched from a three-man backline to a four-man defence - opening up space for Chandler on the right side of midfield.

 Club: Fortuna Düsseldorf

-Düsseldorf may have struggled near the foot of the table for the majority of the season, but so impressive have been Morales' biting, aggressive displays in defensive midfield that he earned a recall to the US national team in September 2019 after a three-year absence.
+Düsseldorf may have been relegated, but so impressive were Morales' biting, aggressive displays in defensive midfield that he earned a recall to the US national team in September 2019 after a three-year absence.

-Although primarily charged with being a defensive shield, Morales has still registered a goal and two assists in the Bundesliga this season.
-He made his 23rd league outing of the season - and 18th start - as Fortuna came from behind to draw 2-2 with Leipzig on Matchday 32, and was given his last run-out of 2019/20 as a substitute on Matchday 34.
+Although primarily charged with being a defensive shield, Morales still registered a goal and two assists in the Bundesliga this season.
+He made his 26th league outing of the season - and 18th start - as Fortuna came from behind to draw 2-2 with Leipzig on Matchday 32, and was given his last run-out of 2019/20 as a substitute on Matchday 34.

 Club: Bayern Munich

-Chris Richards has made 23 appearances for the Bayern Munich reserve team in Germany's 3.
-Liga in 2019/20, scoring three times to contribute to the team sitting in fourth place in the standings, only three points behind the automatic promotion places.
+Chris Richards has made 29 appearances for the Bayern Munich reserve team in Germany's 3.
+Liga in 2019/20, scoring four times to contribute to the team sitting top of the standings and on course for the title.

-It has been a tough season for Bobby Wood, who last played for Hamburg at the end of November 2019.
-He has been an unused substitute in five of HSV's matchday squads for the last nine games of the season as they missed out on promotion.
+It was a tough season for Bobby Wood, who last played for Hamburg at the end of November 2019.
+He managed just six Bundesliga 2 appearances and was left out of HSV's matchday squads for the last nine games of the season as they missed out on promotion.

 Club: Greuther Fürth

 Former Bayern Munich, Hamburg and VfB Stuttgart forward Julian Green started the season brightly, scoring three goals in his first six games.
-He had struggled with injuries since early November, but the coronavirus outbreak gave him an opportunity to recover.
-He was a second-half substitute in the Clover Leaves' 2-0 defeat at home to Osnabrück on Matchday 28, and started the 1-1 draw with Darmstadt a week later.
+He then struggled with injuries since early November, but the coronavirus outbreak gave him an opportunity to recover.

 After making his Bundesliga debut for Hannover in 2018/19, Soto could have been forgiven for hoping his big breakthrough might arrive this term, with the team in the second tier.

-However, personnel changes - both on the pitch and among the coaching staff - have made for a trying situation for the youngster, who has just two Bundesliga 2 appearances and 16 minutes of first-team football to his name this term.
+However, personnel changes - both on the pitch and among the coaching staff - made for a trying situation for the youngster, who finished with just two Bundesliga 2 appearances and 16 minutes of first-team football to his name.

 Club: Greuther Fürth

-Tillman left Bayern for Greuther Fürth in January and made his Bundesliga 2 debut in the 4-2 defeat at home to Arminia Bielefeld on Matchday 22, a game in which he laid on both goals for his teammates.
+Tillman left Bayern for Greuther Fürth in January and made his Bundesliga 2 debut in the 4-2 defeat at home to eventual champions Arminia Bielefeld on Matchday 22, a game in which he laid on both goals for his teammates.